Azure/azure-data-lake-store-python/README.rst

 NOTE: This management package is currently under active development and should not be consumed until the first version is published.

-adlfs is a file-system management system in python for the Azure Data-Lake Store.
+azure-datalake-store is a file-system management system in python for the Azure Data-Lake Store.

 To install: